BitBoxSwiss/bitbox02-api-go/README.md

 # BitBox02 Go library

-The API is currenly unstable.
-Except frequent breaking changes until we start tagging versions.
+The API of the api packages are currenly unstable.
+Expect frequent breaking changes until we start tagging versions.